kpuka/SIMAH/_posts/2021-08-16-rct2-randomization.md

   - RCT
 ---

 Review of randomization, its importance, and the different options for randomization.
-How to generate a randomization list with STATA and R is also discussed.
+How to generate a randomization list with R is also discussed.
 <!--more-->

 Other posts on this topic: